-80. In fact, no other professional physician association conditions board certification on membership.
+106. No other professional physician association conditions board certification on membership.
 For example, membership in the NJAOPS, AMA, AAPSUS and AAPS is not conditioned upon board certification.

-81. AOA board certified DOs interested in joining another professional physician association are nonetheless required to continue to purchase AOA membership and incur the additional costs of doing so in order to be maintain their AOA board certification, as well as pay the dues of any such other associations.
+107. AOA board certified DOs interested in joining another professional physician association are nonetheless required to continue to purchase AOA membership and incur the additional costs of doing so in order to maintain their AOA board certification, as well as pay the dues of any such other associations.
+Consequently, due to these costs, many AOA board certified DOs forego purchasing memberships in other professional physician associations.